Protecting Our Borders

 “It is a rare opportunity working for the federal government to be able to create an organization that could have such enormous impact on protecting taxpayer dollars,” Long said.

-He was on a path to leadership when he worked with NIU to develop a bachelor’s program that met the requirements for an environmental studies degree, which he obtained in 1998.
+He was on a path to leadership when he worked with NIU to develop a bachelor’s program that met the requirements for an environmental studies degree.
 When Long attended Northern, he had already served four years in the Marine Corps.
 But he found camaraderie with fellow veterans by joining the NIU Veterans Club.

 He has served in the U.S. military for over 26 years, earned an M.S. from Central Michigan University and graduated from the U.S. Air Force’s Command and Staff College and Air War College.